deusx7/deusx7.github.io/posts/articles/posts/fileupload.md

 We can't upload a php file but with this race condition we can do that

-I made a script to quickly upload a php file in hope that when it saves in the default directory which is */avatars/files/* and it hasn't done the file type check i'm able to run the file
+I made a script to quickly upload a php file in hopes that when it still in the default directory which is */avatars/files/* and it hasn't done the file type check i'm able to run the file